Theory of Three-Photon Transport Through a Weakly Coupled Atomic Ensemble

 This paper is outlined as follows: In Sec.~\ref{sec:model}, we introduce the model Hamiltonian and explain how the Weyl transformation allows photon loss to be incorporated into the scattering framework.
 In Sec.~\ref{sec:analy meth}, we revisit the Yudson--Bethe-Ansatz representation techniques and derive the connected $S$-matrix elements for single-atom scattering.
 We also introduce a diagrammatic representation for each connected component of the $S$-matrix.
 In Sec.~\ref{subsec:two-photon}, we show that the photon wavefunction for two interacting photons can be obtained recursively.
 However, due to the increased complexity, this recursive approach is not applicable in the three-photon case.
 In Sec.~\ref{subsec:diag exp}, we instead demonstrate that the diagrams representing connected $S$-matrices can be concatenated together to construct a perturbative description of three-photon transport through the entire ensemble.
-In Sec.~\ref{sec:results}, we apply this analytic method to compute $g_c^{(3)}(x_1,x_2,x_3)$ and $\langle{:}\Delta \hat{X}_\theta(x_1)\Delta \hat{X}_\theta(x_2)\Delta \hat{X}_\theta(x_3){:}\rangle$ that characterize non-Gaussianity, such as the connected third-order correlation function and the third-order quadrature cumulant.
+In Sec.~\ref{sec:results}, we apply this analytic method to compute $g_c^{(3)}(x_1,x_2,x_3)$ and $\langle{:}\Delta \hat{X}_\theta(x_1)\Delta \hat{X}_\theta(x_2)\Delta \hat{X}_\theta(x_3){:}\rangle$.
 We also estimate the relative error of our method and evaluate the expected experimental signal strength.